-Bowling has some unique bowling terms like every sport.
+Tenpin Bowling terms have some unique bowling terms like every sport.
 Every bowler must know these bowling terms to become a good player of bowling.
 Without knowing it, he cannot become a skilled and professional bowler.

-In this Articles, we will provide you a detailed list of bowling terms.
+In this article, we will provide you with a detailed list of tenpin bowling terms.
 Must read it to become a professional bowler.

 Tenpin Bowling Terms:

-Brooklyn: A right-handed bowler throws a bowling ball hitting the left pocket (1 & 2 pins) instead of right pocket(1 & 3 pins) is call Brooklyn.
+Brooklyn: A right-handed bowler who throws a bowling ball hitting the left pocket (1 & 2 pins) instead of the right pocket(1 & 3 pins) is calling Brooklyn.
 For a left-handed bowler, it is the opposite.

-Heavy shot: It is one of bowling terms in which a bowling shot that hits too many front ten pin bowling pins causing them to split.
+Heavy shot: It is one of the bowling terms in which a bowling shot hits too many front ten-pin bowling pins causing them to split.

-Hook: When the ball travels straight and curve in towards the pins as it approaches the bowling pins.
+Hook: When the ball travels straight and curves in towards the pins as it approaches the bowling pins.

 Light shot: When the ball hit the bowling pins closer to the 3rd pin than the 1st pin for right-handed bowlers and vice versa, it is called the light shot.

-Lofting: When the bowling releases the bowling ball high above the lane, it is called lofting.
+Lofting: When the bowler releases the bowling ball high above the lane, it is called lofting.

-Angle of Entry – It is out of the ten pin bowling terms which is the direction towards which a ball takes moves while hooking into the pocket.
+The angle of Entry – It is out of the ten-pin bowling terms which is the direction towards which a ball takes moves while hooking into the pocket.
 Ball.

 Carry— The capacity of the bowling ball to bring down much more pins.